-Adult residential services are available at a number of locations and provide a varying level of care for adults with mental health or substance use issues.
-(Additional residential resources are provided through contracted agencies, however are not included in the resources noted here).
+Adult rehabilitation and recovery services are available at a number of locations and provide a varying level of care for adults with mental health and/or substance use issues.

-Tertiary resources provide a 24/7 bedded psychosocial rehabilitation and recovery service with both medium and long term programing for clients with serious and persistent mental illness.
+Tertiary resources provide a 24/7 bedded psychosocial recovery and residential care service with both medium and long-term programing for clients with serious and persistent mental illness.

-In collaboration with Mental Health team leads, the resources are managed through a Northern Health Mental Health and Substance Use Tertiary Resource Utilization Coordinator which provides a system of bed management across Northern Health.
+In collaboration with Mental Health & Substance Use team leads, the resources are managed through a Northern Health Mental Health & Substance Use Tertiary Resource Utilization Coordinator which provides a system of bed management across Northern Health.